zannloo/tp/docs/DeveloperGuide.md

 The diagram above shows how the folder structure is implemented in ProfBook,

 * The hierarchy is as such: `Root` -> `Group` -> `Student`
-* As many of the operations are repeated (e.g., Tasks operations and Children Operation), we decided to abstract out these logic into their own classes which is represented by `TaskListManager` and `ChildrenManager` respectively.
+* As many of the operations are repeated (e.g., tasks operations and children operation), we decided to abstract out these logic into their own classes which is represented by `TaskListManager` and `ChildrenManager` respectively.
-* ChildrenManager manages the children which is of type `IChildElement`
+* `ChildrenManager` manages the children which is of type `IChildElement`
-* We also created a wrapper classes for classes that require both of those aforementioned functionalities (e.g, `Group`, `TutorialSlot`)
+* We also created a wrapper classes for classes that require both of those aforementioned functionalities (e.g, `Group`)

-The sequence diagram below illustrates the interactions within the Model component, taking an execution of a CreateTodoClass as example.
+The sequence diagram below illustrates the interactions within the `Model` component, taking an execution of a `CreateTodoClass` as example.

 <puml src="diagrams/AddTaskSequence.puml" width="450" />